SynergyKit/synergykit-sdk-ios/README.md

 <h2 id="communication">Communication</h2>

-<p>In SynergyKit you can communicate with your users by different ways.
-There are listed some methods below this section.</p>
+<p>In SynergyKit you can communicate with your users in different ways.
+Some methods are listed below. </p>

-<p>One way is sending push notifications into user devices.
-This action need to have filled your API key for Android devices in Settings, section Android.
-For push notifications into iOS devices you need to fill your password and certificates into Apple section in Settings.</p>
+<p>One way is sending push notifications to userâ€™s devices.
+For this action you need to have filled your API key for Android devices in Settings, section Android.
+For push notifications to iOS devices you need to fill your password and certificates into Apple section in Settings.</p>

 <p>Another way is sending emails to your users.
-For this you need to create email templates in administration under Mailing section.</p>
+To be able to do this you need to create email templates in administration under Mailing section.</p>

 <h3 id="send-notification">Send notification</h3>